sifive/wake/share/doc/wake/tutorial.md

 "0", "1", "2", "3", "4", "5", "6", "7", "8", "9", "a", "b", "c", "d", "e", "f", "10", "11", "12", "13", Nil
 ```

+Note that `Nil` represents an empty list in wake, and any values are just built
+on top of it; `x, y, Nil` is a `List` comprised of the two objects `x` and `y`.

 In wake, the last line is always the value of the define.
 As `countHex` is
 a function, you could say the last line is the return value.
-All lines except
-the last line must define new variables; wake does not allow the imperative (C,
+Only one
+standalone expression -- that last one -- is allowed in any block; wake does not
-Java, etc.) style of listing multiple statements or expressions in a single
+allow the imperative (C, Java, etc.) style of listing multiple statements or
-function.
-Even so, a function with multiple definitions each generating some
+expressions in a single function, to be executed one after another.
+Even so, by
+gathering the intermediate calculations into a series of `def` blocks, wake can
-value to use in *other* definitions can be just as powerful.
+be just as powerful.

-Beyond that, `seq` is a function which takes an `Integer` and generates a `List
+Beyond that, `seq` is a function which takes an `Integer` and generates a
-Integer` containing every number from zero to one below the argument (in other
+`List Integer` containing every number from zero to one below the argument (in
-words, a `List` starting at zero whose length is determined by the argument).
+other words, a `List` starting at zero whose length is determined by the
-Wake uses linked lists rather than arrays for most things, which means that
+argument).
+Wake uses linked lists rather than arrays for most things, which
-adding items to or taking items from the *start* of a `List` is very fast and we
+means that adding items to or taking items from the *start* of a `List` is very
-don't have to worry about running out of indices and having to copy memory, but
+fast and we don't have to worry about running out of indices and having to copy
-also means that doing anything to the *end* of a `List` can be expensive.
+memory, but also means that doing anything to the *end* of a `List` can be
+expensive.

-Finally, `map` takes another function and applies it to every element in a list.
+Finally, `map` takes another function and applies it to every element in a list;
+in this case, `strHex` will render each number into a (hexadecimal) `String`.
 Functions are just another type of object in wake and can be passed around very
 easily, so many tasks which might typically be written as a loop are instead
 written using functions like `map`.